Anna-Peng/thoughts/README.md

 &nbsp; but my cat is fluffy.\
 You need not be good \
 &nbsp; or know what to do.\
-Just lie down flat and \
-&nbsp; let your belly exposed.\
+Just lie down flat and let your belly exposed.\
 It’ll find you and your softest spot.

-The trick is to be still and to not rush.\
+The trick is to be still \
+and to not rush.\
-It may lay on your belly and tuck away its nose.\
+It may lay on your belly \
+and tuck away its nose.\
 You have things to do and places to be.\
 But hold, spread and stay still.